Anthony Portier

-Anthony Portier ([ˈɑntoːni ˈpɔrtiːr]; born 1 June 1982 in Ostend) is a Belgian professional football player who plays for Beerschot Wilrijk.
+Anthony Portier ([ˈɑntoːni ˈpɔrtiːr]; born 1 June 1982) is a Belgian professional football player who plays for Beerschot Wilrijk.
 His best position is central in defence.

 Portier started playing football at Gold Star Middelkerk, where he was discovered by a neighbouring Belgian coast team, KV Oostende where he eventually made it to the first team.
 Portier then moved on to Cercle Brugge.
 He was transferred to the Bruges side a half season after his previous team KV Oostende had relegated from the First division.